datenshicommunity/website-docs/en/beatmap_ranking_criteria.md

 -----------------------

 - **Q: Why is my requested map isn't ranked yet while it already meets the qualification for the Ranking  Criteria?**
 - A: Maybe your requested map is not detected by system, you can request again via our Discord.
-Format: `[REQ ULANG](Link Beatmap)(mode)`.
+Please use this format : [REQ](osu-beatmap-link)(mode) **Only for Donors**.

 -----------------------